MatthewHendy/PhotoAppExtenstion/README.md

-# Example app using Photos framework
+# Example app to extend functionality to show reddit titles

 Repurposes the + button to navigate to the new screen.